KaiyWhiteSnow/miniGameC/readme.md

 Read license for terms of use

 I made this to learn C, not to make a well functioning perfect game.
-There may be memory leaks...